TEE carriages of FS: Van carriage

 Installed in each engine room was a three-phase motor-alternator unit with a capacity of 240 kVA at 660 V 50 Hz, which could be supplied from the electric heating duct with each of the four voltages derived from the catenary of the different European administrations, i.e., single-phase alternating current at 1 kV 16 2/3 Hz and 1.5 kV 50 Hz and direct current at 1.5 kV and 3 kV.
 For each of these groups, it was initially budgeted to power a convoy of up to seven cars in addition to the van.
 In the case of high composition trains, since parallel connection of the alternators was not planned, it was necessary to place the generator van in the middle of the convoy so that each section would be independently powered.

 The first three van cars, numbered progressively from 900 to 902, were built with only one generator set, while the next two, numbered 950 and 951, were equipped with both sets.
 However, a fairly frequent series of breakdowns soon highlighted the inadequacy of the initial choice of a single motor-generator to power more than five coaches, forcing the FS to take remedial action.
-In 1977–78, for both reliability and unification reasons, the second generator was installed on all van coaches, which were grouped under serial numbers 900 to 904 (curiously enough, it was precisely the 950 and 951 coaches, which had been equipped with the double generator from the beginning, that underwent the renumbering).
+In 1977–78, for both reliability and unification reasons, the second generator was installed on all van coaches, which were grouped under serial numbers 900 to 904 (it was precisely the 950 and 951 coaches, which had been equipped with the double generator from the beginning, that underwent the renumbering).